Ayankoley306/C/PROJECT/Unit Converter/README.md

 2. Navigate to the desired folder:

     ```bash
-     cd '.\PROJECT\Recursive Math Tool\'    # For open the projrct file
+    cd '.\PROJECT\Unit Converter\'    # For the projrct file
 3. Compile The Program:

     ```bash
-    gcc tools.c -o tools
+    gcc unit.c -o unit
 4. Run The Program:

     ```bash
-    ./tools         # Mac / linux
+    ./unit         # Mac / linux
-    ./tools.exe     # For Windows, you can also use: output.exe
+    ./unit.exe     # For Windows, you can also use: output.exe
 5. Follow the menu:

- - Factorial

- - Power

- - Fibonacci

- - Sum Of Digits
+ - Temperature

- - Even or Odd
+ - Weight

- - Exit
+ - Lenght

  ---

 ## ⚙️ Usage Notes

- - Follow the instructions
+ - Carefully select the units.

- - When entering the numbers make sure check again.
+ - enter the value in numbers

- - Every operation will show answers.
+ - do not enter units after the value(100 cm ❌)

  ---

 ## 🎯 Purpose

- - Practice functions, work flow, and techneques in C.
+ - Practice math operations and filehandeling in C.

- - Learn basic input validation and menu-driven programs.

- - Understand how to persist data using text files.
+ - Understand how to worlflow of data using multiple functions.

  ---